 Seeing my success with my GF offerings, my boss, knowing I had already written a book about Mediterranean food and health suggested I write an educational and recipe book about gluten allergies and gluten-free recipes, which I did.
-It is called “Living Gluten and Dairy-Free with French Gourmet Food”.
-Check out his books available here.
+It is called ‘Living Gluten and Dairy-Free with French Gourmet Food’.

-2. Why did you feel GF might be able to help you?
+2. Why did you feel Gluten Free might be able to help you?
 And how did it help you?

 Well, I discovered I was allergic to gluten only while as I writing my gluten-free book.
 I had this recurring skin rash that would not go away and I wondered if it had anything to do with gluten.
 I got tested (Elisa) and it turned that one of the markers was elevated.
 So, although I am not highly allergic to gluten nor afflicted with Celiac disease, I am definitively sensitive to it.

 Based on that test, I decided to go gluten-free.
 On one hand as a French pastry chef and baker (my original profession), it was not easy to stop eating French bread and croissants, but since I was working in a gluten-free environment, it turned out to not be as hard as I thought it would be.

 On an interesting side note, when I go visit my family in France and eat French bread and pastries (it’s hard to say no to your mom), I do not suffer from skin rashes there.
 I must be because America wheat contains 7 times the amount of gluten protein than French wheat.
 By the way, I am not the only one that noticed the same results.

 3. Do you have any family members who have followed you down this path, if not, how supportive are they?